 Protected characteristics are the ground upon which discrimination is unlawful.
 The protected characteristics defined under the Act are:

 - Age

 - Disability

 - Gender reassignment

 - Marriage and civil partnership

-- · Pregnancy and maternity
+- Pregnancy and maternity

 - Race

-- · Religion or belief
+- Religion or belief

 - Sex

 - Sexual orientation

-The Act has also extended the definitions of discrimination
+What does the Act prohibit?
+The Act has also extended the definitions of discrimination Direct Discrimination